graycoreio/daffodil/libs/design/spinner/README.md

 <daff-docs-example-viewer example="spinner-colors"></daff-docs-example-viewer>

 ### Sizes
-Use the `size` proeprty to change the size of a spinner.
+Use the `size` property to change the size of a spinner.
 The default size is `md`.

 <daff-docs-example-viewer example="spinner-sizes"></daff-docs-example-viewer>

 ## Accessibility

+### Built-in behavior
-The spinner has `role="status"` which announces content changes to assistive technologies.
+- `role="status"` on the spinner announces content changes to assistive technologies.

-When using `<daff-spinner-label>`, the visible text serves as the accessible name.
+- When `<daff-spinner-label>` is used, its visible text serves as the accessible name.
 When no label is provided, the spinner defaults to `aria-label="loading"`.

-You can customize this with the `aria-label` input:
+### Developer responsibilities
+- When no label is shown, customize the accessible name with the `aria-label` input to describe the loading state:

 ```html
 <daff-spinner aria-label="Saving changes"></daff-spinner>